Vietnam Destination Guide

 • Bring modest clothing for temple visits—shoulders and knees should be covered.

-• Vietnam's climate varies dramatically from north to south.
-Pack layers if visiting multiple regions.
+• Vietnam's climate varies dramatically from north to south — you may encounter very different climates in on one trip, so plan and pack accordingly.
+Pack layers if you are visiting multiple regions.

 • Leave space in your luggage for souvenirs like coffee, silk items, and handicrafts.